Miranda-Valencia/ling490-2025/README.md

 - practice commits
 - explore RStudio integration
 - do a first push to remote
 - add new files to repository
+- let's try pulling to local